Set Action Locking & Payment Scheduling Periods

 4. In the *Template Term* section, ![](/files/OoA2qxPalfCYKZvmxuU6) **\[Toggle on]** **Action Locking** and configure the setting as needed.

-* In this example, the setting is configured to `Actions are locked 0 months and 27 days after the end of the month`:
+* For example, you can configure this setting as follows: `Actions are locked 0 months and 47 days after the end of the month`.

 5. Next, ![](/files/OoA2qxPalfCYKZvmxuU6) **\[Toggle on]** **Payment Scheduling** and configure the setting as needed.

-* In this example, the setting is configured to `Actions are paid 0 months and 20 days after the end of the month they lock`:
+* For example, you can configure this setting as follows: `Actions are paid 0 months and 20 days after the end of the month they lock`.

 6. Select **Save**.